kevingill1966/vavista/docs/source/fileman.rst

 There doesn't seem to be an api to create files.
 You seem to have to create them interactively, and then dump the globals.

-The idea of presenting the mumps values to the application is not sound.
-Use the fieldtypes in the data dictionary to convert between the fileman storage and the python space.
+The description concept is not sufficient for the application.
+Specifically, subfiles contain lists of values rather than primitives.
+Need to use the data dictionary to drive the description information.